Abdelrhman-Ellithy/Ellithium/README.md

 }

 ```

+## Ellithium is created and led by **Abdelrahman Ellithy**.

+All contributions are welcome and credited fairly.
+However:
+- This is a **solo-founded** project.
+- There are **no co-creators or co-maintainers**.
+- Major decisions, roadmap, and branding remain with the original author.

+Thank you for respecting the vision.

 ### *This should cover the steps to get your **Ellithium** framework up and running in a new Maven project.*

 ## 📬 Contact